 Contact a Kingston Personal Injury Lawyer at Charles N. Rock, P.L.L.C.

 Have you or someone you love been injured by a dangerous vaginal mesh device – or by any faulty or defective product?
-If so, you can turn to Kingston Personal Injury Lawyer Charles N. Rock for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.
+If so, you can turn to Kingston Personal Injury Attorney Charles N. Rock for aggressive legal advocacy and effective help obtaining the compensation to which you may be entitled.

 To find out more about your best options for moving forward, contact us today to schedule a free, no obligations initial consultation.
 You can set up this meeting by calling (845) 383-1170 or by emailing us using the contact form on this page.
 To ensure that you have the legal support you need now, Attorney Charles N. Rock can meet you at your home or a hospital when needed.